pegi3s/dockerfiles/clustalomega/1.2.4/README.md

 # This image belongs to a larger project called Bioinformatics Docker Images Project (http://pegi3s.github.io/dockerfiles)
 ## (Please note that the original software licenses still apply)

+This image facilitates the usage of [Clustal Omega](http://www.clustal.org/omega/), a sequence alignment tool.

 # Using the Clustal Omega image in Linux

 You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/clustalomega -i /data/sequences.fasta -o /data/sequences_aligned.fasta`

 In this command, you should replace: